NeuralSyntaxLab/lab-handbook/Animal Wellfare and Euthanasia/EuthanasiaProrotocls.md

 * The bird is brought to the prepared environment in a cage or, if brought from a setup, held by hand.
 * Actions are performed without erratic movements to avoid stress (of both the human and the bird).
 * For precise IC route, the bird are held on their back and the botom part of the abdomen, at a third of the distance to the ribs, is located.
 Injection is slightly to the side of the midline.
-* The bird is injected, IC (intracoelomic), with 250mg/kg euthasol (this is 0.1-0.2ml of the strandard solution in Zebra finches and 0.2-0.3ml in canaries)
+* The bird is injected, IC (intracoelomic), with 250mg/kg pentobarbital (this is 0.1-0.2ml of the strandard solution in Zebra finches and 0.2-0.3ml in canaries)
 * The bird is held until breathing stops and the heartbeat is no longer fealt.
 * When breathing stops, the lack of sensation is checked by a toe-pinch.
 Birds will pull their legs if sensing the pinch.
 * When the toe pinch does not cause reaction the bird will be decapitated.